Dragon Age: Dragon Age Organizations

 - The Caligula: Some of the Divines, Ambrosia II and Amara III being examples.
 The first tried to declare an Exalted March on her own cathedral because mages were peacefully protesting, and the second loved to create bonfires fueled by burning maleficars.
 She didn't last long in the post.

 - The Church: Can also be considered a Saintly Church, a Corrupt Church, or a Religion of Evil, depending on whose perspective you're looking through, and which aspect you're examining.

 - Females Are More Innocent: This trope is part of why women are administrators in the Chantry, and it's supported by the narrative.
-The patriarchal Imperial Chantry is a den of blood magic and corruption.
+The patriarchal Imperial Chantry is a den of blood magic and corruption, little more than another arm of the Magisterium.
 The Orlesian Chantry, on the other hand, has an about even chance of being good, and is at the very least neutral.

 - Muggle Power: The very first commandment of Andrastianism is "Magic is meant to serve man, and never to rule over him."